survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 Plugins, such as [inline-manifest-webpack-plugin](https://www.npmjs.com/package/inline-manifest-webpack-plugin) and [html-webpack-inline-chunk-plugin](https://www.npmjs.com/package/html-webpack-inline-chunk-plugin), [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin), work with `HtmlWebpackPlugin` and allow you to write the manifest within *index.html* to avoid a request.

-T> To get a better idea of the manifest contents, comment out `parts.minify()` and examine the resulting manifest.
+T> To get a better idea of the manifest contents, comment out `parts.minifyJavaScript()` and examine the resulting manifest.
 You should see something familiar there.

 Try adjusting *app/index.js* and see how the hashes change.
 This time around it should **not** invalidate the vendor bundle, and only the manifest and app bundle names should become different.